Registering for tax in Ireland

 Income Tax

 Sole Traders don’t pay Corporation Tax – the equivalent of Corporation Tax for Limited Companies is Income Tax.
-The advantage of setting up a Limited Company is that they generally only pay 12.5% Corporation Tax on their profits, whereas a Sole Trader will need to pay taxes of up to 55% on all their profits.
-(Please note that Limited Companies still need to pay tax on the money they take out of the company).
-Read our Limited Company Tax guide for more information.
+The advantage of setting up a Limited Company is that they generally only pay 12.5% Corporation Tax on their profits, whereas a Sole Trader will need to pay taxes of up to 55% on all their earnings.
+Please note that taxes apply to any money directors pay themselves with.

-Sole Traders register for Income Tax when they register as self-employed with Revenue, they must pay Income Tax on all the profits after expenses, and they must file an Income Tax return at the end of the year.
+Sole Traders register for Income Tax when they register as self-employed with Revenue.
+They must pay Income Tax on all the profits after expenses and file an Income Tax return at the end of the year.

 Tax registration in Ireland for Sole Traders is straightforward if you have existing access to Revenue’s myAccount or ROS.
 Your tax number will be the same as your Personal Public Access Number (PPSN).